heblopez/react-eatable/readme.md

 - It should connect to an external API to fetch and persist data.
 - It should use CSS in JS for the styles using Emotion.
 - It should be able to handle page refreshes without losing the current state of the app.
 (LocalStorage or SessionStorage are both valid).
+- It should handle errors by showing useful messages to the user.

 # Main user stories